Strategic marketing partnership: questions and answers

 The business plan has been examined and validated by external legal, finance and marketing experts.
 The partner Advisory Board members would be entitled to demand that suitable corrective action be taken only if MediaCo failed to achieve its planned EBITDA (earnings before interest, taxes, depreciation and amortisation) by a considerable distance.
 This corrective action would have to fall within the sphere of responsibility of MediaCo (depending on the respective business area, this might entail new marketing measures or intensified activities in individual areas, for instance).
 The DFL Advisory Board members and the Management board would be entitled to reject this demand for good cause.
 Furthermore, the sovereign rights of the DFL and the clubs on sporting matters, for example (such as kick-off times, match scheduling and fixtures), would expressly remain entirely unaffected in this case.
 If the corrective action failed to resolve the negative deviation from the business plan and this were not attributable to external circumstances (e.g. a change in the market environment), the partner Advisory Board members would be entitled to demand the dismissal of the responsible member of the Management Board.
 This right of dismissal expressly does not apply to the position of CEO(s) of MediaCo, which would be held simultaneously by a member or members of the Management Board of DFL GmbH.

 In the event of dismissal, a new appointment would be made using the original procedure.
-The partner Advisory Board members could be granted a right of first proposal for the new member.
+The partner Advisory Board members can be granted a right of first proposal for the new member.
 In turn, the appointment of a new member of the Management Board would be the responsibility of the Advisory Board and would also require a double majority of the Advisory Board members, i.e. a majority of all Advisory Board members as well as a majority of the Advisory Board members delegated by DFL e.V.

 • Could a strategic marketing partner sell on its interest?

-As a matter of principle, the licensed rights would automatically return to DFL e.V. once the time-limited economic minority interest granted to any strategic marketing partner expired.
-Prior to the end of the fixed term, DFL e.V. would have the option of repurchasing the shares in MediaCo GmbH & Co.
+As a matter of principle, the licensed rights automatically return to DFL e.V. once the time-limited economic minority interest granted to any strategic marketing partner expired.
+Prior to the end of the fixed term, DFL e.V. has the option of repurchasing the shares in MediaCo GmbH & Co.
 KGaA held by the partner at a fair value determined in accordance with a defined valuation mechanism after nine years and 15 years have elapsed.
-The minimum holding period for the interest for any partner would be eight years.
-If a partner wished to sell on the rights during the course of the long-term partnership (e.g. after year ten) and the DFL had declined to exercise its repurchase option after nine years, the DFL would be entitled to submit an initial offer for the repurchase of the shares.
-The partner would also be limited in the selection of a buyer, as exclusion criteria would be defined prior to the conclusion of a partnership in this case.
-The requirements for a strategic marketing partner outlined above would also have to be satisfied in this case (see “What fundamental requirements must be met by a strategic marketing partner?”).
+The minimum holding period for the interest for any partner is expected to be eight years.
+If a partner wished to sell on the rights during the course of the long-term partnership (e.g. after year ten) and the DFL had declined to exercise its repurchase option after nine years, the DFL is entitled to submit an initial offer for the repurchase of the shares.
+The partner is also limited in the selection of a buyer, as exclusion criteria are defined prior to the conclusion of a partnership in this case.
+The requirements outlined above also have to be satisfied in this case (see “What fundamental requirements must be met by a strategic marketing partner?”).

 • What are the next steps?